angular/angular/aio/content/guide/cb-dependency-injection.md

 The `LoggerService` doesn't depend on anything.
 The logger would work if we omitted `@Injectable()` and the generated code would be slightly smaller.

-But the service would break the moment we gave it a dependency and we'd have to go back and and add `@Injectable()` to fix it.
+But the service would break the moment we gave it a dependency and we'd have to go back and add `@Injectable()` to fix it.
 We add `@Injectable()` from the start for the sake of consistency and to avoid future pain.